POLITICAL WORK BIO,

 I am currently on a hiatus from organizing in order to complete a Master in Public Policy and a Master in Social Welfare (Social Work) through Luskin School of Public Affairs at University of California, Los Angeles (UCLA).
 Through this education, I hope to deepen my insights as an advocate and my competence as an organizer.

 I am also a Teaching Assistant with the UCLA Labor Studies Department.
-In Fall 2024, I am teaching an undergraduate course titled "Class, Race, and Social Justice" under Professor Kent Wong.
+In Fall 2024, I taught an undergraduate course titled "Class, Race, and Social Justice" under Professor Kent Wong.
 In Spring 2025, I will teach an undergraduate course titled "Introduction to Labor and Social Movements in Los Angeles" under Professor Victor Narro.

 My direction: may I stay grounded in radical vision, and my work guided by the people.